 SR903

-Washington State Route 903 is a 10-mile-long WA State Highway located entirely in Upper Kittitas County
+Washington State Route 903 is about a 11-mile-long WA State Highway located entirely in Upper Kittitas County

 SR903 is a basic 2 lane road between Cle Elum and Salmon La Sac.